Is DUI a Felony? DUI Laws in GA & Other D.U.I. Information

 It is important to contact a Georgia DUI defense attorney who not only knows the law but can effectively represent you in the defense of your serious motor vehicle crime case.
 Obtain a FREE lawyer consultation when you call today at 404-567-5515.
 Learn the difference between our approach to legal services in felony DUI (driving under the influence) cases.

-A drunk or drugged driving conviction can wreak havoc on your future.
+A drunk or drugged driving conviction can wreak havoc on your future if a conviction is part of your criminal record.
 However, being arrested and charged with a DUI in Georgia does not mean that you will be found guilty in court.
 Contact us for your free consultation lawyer interview.